leoli33/CSE312_666/README.md

 15. Make sure only post made in step 6 is showing
 16. Click Clear
 17. Make sure all three posts are showing
-18. Make another post with no common substring title of the all three posts made above
-19. Verify step 8 to 15 again
-20. Clear search again
-21. Make sure all four posts are showing